Mixd/bu-versions/readme.txt

 5. Admin bar integration makes it easy to edit alternate versions in addition to original posts from the front-end

 == Changelog ==
+= 0.7.7 =

+* Bugfix for post types with long names
+* Adds `bu_alt_versions_post_type_alt_name` filter, allowing the alt post type name to be customized

+= 0.7.6 =

+* Confirmed 4.2 compatibility
+* Stop showing edit links for original post when current user can't edit them

+= 0.7.5 =

+* Fixed issue with previews for static front page for WP 4.0+

 = 0.7.4 =